 Our Eco-Campus

-Earthville Institute’s eco-campus is located in Windhorse Village, a small ecovillage community incubating in the beautiful Four Corners area of Colorado, a part of the traditional homeland of the Diné (Navajo), Southern Ute, and ancestral Pueblo peoples.
+Earthville Institute is based at Windhorse Village, a small ecovillage community incubating in the beautiful Four Corners area of Colorado, a part of the homeland of the Ute, Diné (Navajo), and ancestral Puebloan peoples.

 Photo of La Plata mountains from Windhorse Village